-This page introduces three psychology self help books by John Bradshaw that have been very important to me on my journey to live meaningfully with severe Chronic Fatigue Syndrome/ ME.
+This article introduces three psychology self help books by John Bradshaw that have been very important to me on my journey to live meaningfully with severe Chronic Fatigue Syndrome/ Myalgic Encephalomyelitis.

 When I got ill, I started reading books on psychology and spirituality and applied various spiritual and psychology self help techniques to my life.

 I really needed insights to help me cope at a time when my life seemed to be falling apart.
-It would be true to say that I studied the psychology books.
+It would be true to say that I studied the psychology books I read.

 I still think this is true, even though for myself I went onto become severely disabled.

-Reading psychology books gave me insights that allowed me to better accept my relationships and myself as a person.
+Reading psychology books gave me insights that allowed me to better accept my relationships and better accept myself as a person.

 Without psychological understanding I might not have found the strength and peace of mind to choose life and survive.